 a.
 The spotted and speckled among the goats; and these shall be my wages: Jacob would take the speckled and spotted offspring, but first he had to separate the currently speckled or spotted animals from the rest of the flock.
 This set the probability of more speckled and spotted offspring against him.

 i.
 Allowing the speckled and spotted sheep and goats to remain in the flock would increase the likelihood of more speckled and spotted offspring coming from the flock at large.

 b.
 Laban said, “Oh, that it were according to your word”: This was an agreeable deal to both parties.
 First, it was a foolproof way to distinguish between the flocks of Laban and Jacob.
 As well, Laban liked the deal because the odds were set in his favor.
 Jacob may have proposed in this arrangement because he was willing to trust in God.

 3. (35-36) The agreement is made, and the flocks are separated.

 So he removed that day the male goats that were speckled and spotted, all the female goats that were speckled and spotted, every one that had some white in it, and all the brown ones among the lambs, and gave them into the hand of his sons.
 Then he put three days’ journey between himself and Jacob, and Jacob fed the rest of Laban’s flocks.

 a.
-Jacob fed the rest of Laban’s flocks: Jacob would will care for the large flock of his father-in-law Laban, made up of solid-colored animals, and Jacob received any speckled or spotted offspring of this flock.
+Jacob fed the rest of Laban’s flocks: Jacob would care for the large flock of his father-in-law Laban, made up of solid-colored animals.
+Jacob received any speckled or spotted offspring of this flock.

 b.
 He put three days’ journey between himself and Jacob: To prevent the mixing of the flocks, Laban’s sons took care of all the existing speckled and spotted sheep and goats, keeping them a three-day journey from the main flock.